Kochen-Specker Contextuality: Contextuality as a property of nature

-Different definitions of noncontextual hidden variable (NCHV) models are present in the literature, which, despite their substantial equivalence, use different terminology and a different mathematical structures, from the marginal problem definition in the work of KCBS~\cite{Klyachko:2008PRL,Chaves:2012PRA,FritzIEEE13}, the (equivalent) definition of the noncontextuality polytope \cite{Kleinmann:2012PRL}, to the sheaf-theoretic approach~\cite{Abramsky:2011NJP}, the graph-theoretic approach by~\citet{CSWPRL2014}, and the hypergraph-theoretic approach by~\citet{AcinCMP2015} \cite[see also the book by][]{Amaral2018Book}.
-Here, we adopt what we consider a minimal mathematical structure based on the noncontextuality polytope and the marginal problem characterization of NCHV.
+Different definitions of noncontextual hidden-variable (NCHV) models are present in the literature that despite their substantial equivalence, use different terminology and different mathematical structures, from the marginal problem definition in the work of KCBS~\cite{Klyachko:2008PRL,Chaves:2012PRA,FritzIEEE13}, the equivalent definition of the noncontextuality polytope \cite{Kleinmann:2012PRL}, to the sheaf-theoretical approach~\cite{Abramsky:2011NJP}, the graph-theoretical approach by~\citet{CSWPRL2014}, and the hypergraph-theoretical approach by~\citet{AcinCMP2015} \cite[see also the book by][]{Amaral2018Book}.
+Here we adopt what we consider a minimal mathematical structure based on the noncontextuality polytope and the marginal problem characterization of NCHV.
 Further properties of NCHV models related to graphs and hypergraphs are discussed in Sec.~\ref{sec:Advanced}.